Drugs and the talkies share a storied history. But two still-popular series show a scary resemblance. Let’s compare Breaking Bad vs Weeds.

 Other Weeds and Breaking Bad Similarities

-There are a few similarities that don’t warrant mention apart.
+There are a few similarities that didn’t warrant mention above.

 Both series have a lengthy section where Mexican and South American cartels factor heavily.
 This is somewhat to be expected because both shows dealt with the drug trade set in border states, though that in itself is somewhat unique.